RushiPardeshi/C-Shell/README.md

 E.g., <rushi@iitjammu:~>pid command name: ./a.out process id: 234

--pid current : prints the list of the process ids of the processes that are created by the shell and currently active <daksh@iitjammu:~>pid current List of currently executing processes spawned from this shell: command name: emacs process id: 235 command name: xbiff process id: 448 command name: xcalc process id: 459
+-pid current : prints the list of the process ids of the processes that are created by the shell and currently active <rushi@iitjammu:~>pid current List of currently executing processes spawned from this shell: command name: emacs process id: 235 command name: xbiff process id: 448 command name: xcalc process id: 459

 -pid all : prints the list of process ids of all commands that were executed so far by the shell (including the currently executing processes)